-If the complaint cannot be resolved after exhausting Methodist University's grievance procedure, the student may file a complaint with either the UNC General Administration, which is the state agency of North Carolina governing post-secondary education, or the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), which is the regional accrediting body of Methodist University.
+Students should make full use of all Methodist University established processes to resolve complaints.
+On occasion, a student may believe that s/he cannot resolve their concern through these processes.
+In that event, the student has the option to contact either the UNC General Administration, or the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), which is the regional accrediting body of Methodist University.